 The reviewers said:"A milestone in Irish harp music" "An intensely passionate and intelligent record" "A work of art" "The harp album I’ve been waiting for" "A classic exercise in music-making" "Intricate, subtle, inventive, captivating, exhilarating, spellbinding - a truly beautiful album" "One of the loveliest albums for many a year... if you have tears to shed, prepare to shed them" "Magical" "Unquestionably deserves to be hailed as a classic exercise in music-making" "Extraordinary: a labour of love and a joy to the listener" "An ornate, astonishing, glorious record" "Exhilarating harp virtuosity...
 From her deep knowledge and love of her music she has developed a unique approach to the harp and to ornamentation which makes this album an undoubted classic".

 Several of the harp arrangements have been published in The Irish Harper Vol. I.

-The album's title is a quotation from the late-18th century seal of the United Irishmen.
-This consisted of a representation of an old Irish harp with the following wording underneath: "It is New Strung and Shall be Heard".
+The album's title is a quotation from the late-18th century crest of the United Irishmen.
+This consisted of a representation of an old Irish harp and the motto: "Equality: it is New Strung and Shall be Heard".

 Reviews of The New Strung Harp